imazen/resizer-web/content/blog/2013/pricing-2013.md

 3. We're introducing the *Elite Edition*, which includes absolutely all plugins currently offered, for $849/enterprise (versus $1,000/enterprise for all 4 bundles).
 4. The Bronze 6-month will go from $900 to $949.
 5. The Performance and Creative Editions will not include telephone or team-viewer support incidents.
 In the past, these incidents were primarily used by customers who wished to have the documentation read to them over the phone.
 Support related to bugs in the product has always been free, and is still free.
 6. The domain-based licenses will eventually require registration keys.
-An overwhelming number of customers asked that we implement DRM so everyone pays their fair share.
+An overwhelming number of customers asked that we implement license keys so everyone pays their fair share.
 We're working on making this as painless as possible, and we think you'll be impressed by our design.
 The paid editions will remain open-source, and we will continue to permit modification, accept patches, and allow limited redistribution of the paid plugins.
 7. Due to excessive business abuse of the Personal tier, it will be discontinued.